-Teen from Livingston Parish makes American Idol's ''Top 10''
+Teen from Livingston Parish makes American Idol's 'Top 10'

 Latest Weather Blog

-Teen from Livingston Parish makes American Idol's ''Top 10''
+Teen from Livingston Parish makes American Idol's 'Top 10'

 HOLLYWOOD, CA - A Livingston teen is living out his dream by competing in a national singing competition... again.